-If you’ve used a heat-exchange machine you know there’s a lot of guesswork in determining brew temperatures.
-Before pulling shots on those you flush out overheated water and by timing the flush and other factors you can adjust brew temperature to some extent.
+If you’ve used a heat-exchange machine before, you know there’s a lot of guesswork in determining brew temperatures.
+Before pulling shots on those you flush out overheated water and by timing the flush and other factors, you can adjust brew temperature to some extent.

 We were very impressed with temperature consistency and the quick heat-up times of the Pro 300.
-In testing, Scace measured temps at the portafilter where consistently well within one degree fahrenheit of the PID set temperature.
+In testing, Scace measured temps at the portafilter were consistently well within one degree Fahrenheit of the PID set temperature.
 That’s more accurate than most machines we test.

 Some users prefer vibration pumps to rotary pumps as they ramp-up to brewing pressure more gradually than rotaries.
 Now we love the smooth sound of a rotary, but the vibration pump in the 300 is very quiet.